kenricklim/IPT-FINAL-DRILL-6-LIM/README.md

 ##  Overview

-This Flask application provides a simple RESTful API to manage country data stored in a MySQL database.
+- This Flask application provides a simple RESTful API to manage country data stored in a MySQL database.
 The application includes endpoints for public access, user authentication, and various operations on country data.
 JWT tokens are used for securing specific routes.

 ##  Features

-Public Routes: Accessible without authentication.
+- Public Routes: Accessible without authentication.
-Protected Routes: Require a valid JWT token.
+- Protected Routes: Require a valid JWT token.
-CRUD Operations: Create, read, update, and delete country data.
+- CRUD Operations: Create, read, update, and delete country data.
-JWT Authentication: Secure routes with token-based authentication.
+- JWT Authentication: Secure routes with token-based - authentication.

 ## Requirements

-Python 3.x
+- Python 3.x
-Flask
+- Flask
-Flask-MySQLdb
+- Flask-MySQLdb
-PyJWT
+- PyJWT
-unittest (for testing)
+- unittest (for testing)

 ## Installation

-Clone the repository
+###### 1. Clone the repository
-Create a virtual environment and activate it
+###### 2. Create a virtual environment and activate it
-Install the dependencies
+###### 3. Install the dependencies
-Configure MySQL Database
+###### 4. Configure MySQL Database
-Set up a MySQL database and update the app.config in the application with your database credentials.
+###### 5. Set up a MySQL database and update the app.
+###### 6. Config in the  application with your database credentials.

 ## API Endpoints
 Public Endpoints